Yumi Shizukusa

+Yumi Shizukusa (滴草 由実, Shizukusa Yumi) is a former Japanese singer, songwriter and artist.
+Born and raised in Kagoshima, she relocated to Osaka in 2002 after winning the Super Starlight Audition and signing a recording contract with Being.
+In July 2002, Shizukusa appeared in the compilation album Giza Studio Mai-k & Friends Hotrod Beach Party alongside the other Being artists including Mai Kuraki, Rina Aiuchi, and Yuri Nakamura.
+Her breakthrough came in early 2003 after appearing Day Track's song "Don't Say Don't Love", which topped the Usen chart.

 History

 2002–2003: Audition and success

 In April 2002, she won the 1st place on the audition called "Super Starlight Contest" brought by Giza Studio.
 After that, she appeared on some compilations like "GIZA studio MAI-K & FRIENDS HOTROD BEACH PARTY" and "DAY TRACK: Lady Mastersoul".